 wishes to waive this right.
 The following procedures are followed at all CCB hearings:

-- The accused is given the opportunity to present a plea of guilty or not guilty.
+- The accused is given the opportunity to present a response of guilty or not guilty.

 - The accused and the person referring her/him may be questioned by any member of the CCB.

-- The accused may be allowed one person to serve as counsel; this person must be a student, faculty member or a staff member.
+- The accused may be allowed one person to serve as counsel

 - The hearing is closed unless both the accused and the person referring her/him agree to an open hearing; deliberation of the CCB must be closed.